vishalgunjalSWE/cloud-native-retail-platform/README.md

 * **Benefit:** If the Order database is under high load, the Checkout service can still accept requests.
 Messages queue up and are processed when resources are available.
 * **Trade-off:** Introduces "Eventual Consistency" complexity, which handled via idempotency keys.

+### Why Go for Catalog?

+The Catalog service receives the highest read-traffic (browsing).

+* **Decision:** Golang was chosen for its low memory footprint and high concurrency handling compared to the Java services.

+---